this one starts off as a celebration and then it includes a reality check… a hard pill to swallow;

 Wait, is America a developing country?

 At the rate we are currently going, it is not a sustainable country… so we have a lot more to figure out.
-With technology advancements in the late 90s people were ideally going to be able to work less hours and still produce the same amount of work.
-Americans were suppose to live more like how Europeans are living today.
+With technology advancements in the late 90s, people were ideally going to be able to work fewer hours and still produce the same amount of work.
+Americans were supposed to live more like how Europeans are living today.
 People would have more time to live healthier lives, more time to, well… LIVE.
-Instead, the advancement made businesses more money hungry- demanding more time, faster results, and a ‘work hard, play hard’ mentality; which I for one can attest is not a healthy life.
+Instead, the advancement made businesses more money-hungry, demanding more time, faster results, and a ‘work hard, play hard’ mentality; which I for one can attest to is not a healthy life.

 As a solution to the decrease in American’s time to be ‘free’- our country transitioned to this new lifestyle with fast food/quick meal alternatives.
 Our foods became more processed and our lifestyle changed and the overall health of ourselves and our planet suffer because of this.
 We lost track of value: nutrition, health, sustainability, our families…. and what matters most in life TIME to enjoy it.
 We all became money hungry.

 Damn, I am proud of my progress, I have made HUGE changes BUT I only can be recognized and rewarded for my efforts the way a GenZ child received a trophy just because they joined a club sports team.
 I get a participation trophy for showing up… for trying.
 I don’t want this post to deter people from the progress they are making.
 Everything I am doing to become sustainable and reduce my footprint is still important.
 Everything you are doing to become sustainable is making the planet better than it was yesterday.